Get travel insurance for trips to South Africa

 If you’re going to South Africa you need worldwide travel insurance to cover your trip, but most importantly, your medical expenses.

 If you plan to make more than one trip abroad over the next year, annual cover could be the most cost-effective option.
-Annual cover will auto-renew after 12 months, so remember to cancel it if you no longer need it.
+Annual travel insurance cover will auto-renew after 12 months, so remember to cancel it if you no longer need it.

 A worldwide single-trip policy will probably work out cheaper if you’re only going to South Africa this year.